microsoft/ML-For-Beginners/7-TimeSeries/README.md

 ## Credits

 "Introduction to time series forecasting" was written with ⚡️ by [Francesca Lazzeri](https://twitter.com/frlazzeri) and [Jen Looper](https://twitter.com/jenlooper).
-The notebooks first appeared in the [Azure "Deep Learning For Time Series" repo](https://github.com/Azure/DeepLearningForTimeSeriesForecasting) by Yijing Chen and Angus Taylor.
+The notebooks first appeared online in the [Azure "Deep Learning For Time Series" repo](https://github.com/Azure/DeepLearningForTimeSeriesForecasting) originally written by Francesca Lazzeri.